-The Church Sound Forum here on ProSoundWeb is a free, on-line resource of information and dialog for individuals working with sound at their church that is moderated by Tom Young, a highly respected A/V consultant with decades of experience.
-To participate, go here.
+The Church Sound Forum here on ProSoundWeb is a free, on-line resource of information and dialog for individuals working with sound at their church.
+This was taken from an older thread that was moderated by Tom Young, a highly respected A/V consultant with decades of experience.
+To participate in the forum, go here.

 Question By Ken: